-SAP EVALUATION PERIODS

-MINIMUM % OF CLOCK CUMULATIVE GPA

-HOURS TO BE (USING 100% SCALE)
+SAP EVALUATION PERIODSMINIMUM % OF CLOCKHOURS TO BE CUMULATIVE GPA (USING 100% SCALE)

 COMPLETED

 67% 75%

 Progress evaluations are given to each student, every 2 months, depending on their start date.
 This allows students to track their progress for SAP.
 Official SAP Evaluations, for Title IV purposes, and for all students attending the school, evaluations are performed at the end of each payment period: 520, 1040 and 1500 clocked (actual) hours for Cosmetology (1500 hour program) and 300 and 600 clocked (actual) hours for Instructor Training (600 hour program).
 Manicuring students shall receive an official evaluation at 200 and 400 clocked (actual) hours (400 hour program).
-Transfer students will have an Official SAP Evaluation by midpoint of their contracted hours or the established evaluation period, whichever comes first.
-Students will be receive a hard copy of all evaluations.